marda-alliance/phase-field-schema/proposal.md

 The main aim of the working group is to generate a lightweight ontology.
-However, this presents a small, but not insignificant hurdle for the researcher publishing phase field data To help with this the working group aims to provide resources via templates, web form and command line tools to help with this process.
+However, this presents a small, but not insignificant hurdle for the researcher publishing phase field data.
+A seconday aim of the working group is to facilitate researchers in generating schema files via templates, web forms and command line tools.
 The main steps in the work plan are:

 1. **Generate and finalize an initial schema**: